Surbiton: London politics

-Surbiton is represented in the London Assembly by Conservative Tony Arbour, as part of Greater London's South West constituency.
+Surbiton is represented in the London Assembly by Liberal Democrat politician Gareth Roberts, as part of Greater London's South West constituency.

 Local councillors

 Surbiton elects 12 of the Kingston upon Thames London Borough Council's 48 councillors.
+The wards in Surbiton are Alexandra, Berrylands, St Mark's and Seething Wells, Surbiton Hill and Tolworth.
 As of the 2018 local elections, the council is controlled by the Liberal Democrats, and all Surbiton's elected councillors are members of that party.

 Transport

 Surbiton is served by a number of regular bus services.
-Transport for London bus routes 71, 281, 406, 418, 465, K1, K2, K3, and K4, as well as Hallmark Connections route 458, Reptons Coaches route 513, Falcon Coaches routes 514 and 515, and Stagecoach South route 715 all serve the area.
+Transport for London bus routes 71, 281, 406, 418, 465, K1, K2, K3, and K4, as well as Hallmark Connections route 458, Reptons Coaches route 513, Falcon Coaches routes 514, 515 and 715 all serve the area.
 These provide links to Chessington, Kingston town centre, Twickenham, Hounslow, Epsom, Leatherhead, Dorking, Cobham, Staines, Weybridge and Guildford.

 Surbiton is also close to two of London's largest airports: Heathrow and Gatwick.

 Railways have served the town since it was founded.
 Surbiton and Berrylands stations are both served by South Western Railway services.
 It provides rail links to London Waterloo, Surrey and Hampshire.

 If approval is granted for the project, Surbiton will be connected with the London Underground system via Crossrail 2.
 It is expected that the project will relieve pressure on both Surbiton and Berrylands stations.

 Surbiton lacks major motorways, although the A3 road cuts through Berrylands ward at Tolworth Underpass.
 Parts of the A307 that run along the River Thames, Portsmouth Road, have become part of the London cycle routes network.